ox1d3x3/uniwrt-luci/README.md

 # UniWRT Portal

+If UniWRT is useful to you, a ⭐ helps others find it.

 **A modern, controller-style theme for OpenWrt's LuCI web interface.**

 Collapsible icon navigation, a live dashboard, and light / dark / auto theming — in a single package with no external dependencies.